-If unsuitable/loose/soft soils or soils with elevated moisture contents (i.e., greater than 25 percent) are encountered at the proposed bearing elevation, consideration should be given to extending the footings until suitable bearing soils are encountered or the unsuitable soils should be removed beneath the base of the footing and replaced with compacted engineered fill or lean concrete.
+Although not anticipated, if unsuitable localized fill soils or soils with elevated moisture contents (i.e., greater than 25 percent) are encountered at the proposed bearing elevation, consideration should be given to extending the footings until suitable bearing soils are encountered or the unsuitable soils should be removed beneath the base of the footing and replaced with compacted engineered fill or lean concrete.
 ECS recommends hand auger probes be performed to at least 3 feet below footing bearing elevation supplemented with in-situ DCP testing to evaluate the bearing soils during construction and confirm the soils are suitable.
-These evaluations are essential if the client does not elect to completely remove and replace the existing undocumented fill with new engineered fill.
-Foundations bearing on undocumented fill